 Brake rotors undertake a lot of abuse from daily driving.
 As a result, they get quite hot and, if torque is not evenly spread across the lugs, different pressures can cause the rotors to warp which results in vibration in your steering wheel.
 The only way to fix this is to replace the rotors and correctly torque the lug nuts.
 This can also lead to imbalanced wheels.
 With excessive torque on the wheel hub, one portion of the wheel may not be torqued with the same pressure which will cause the wheel to spin erratically.
 Because of this, tire damage can also occur over time if correct torque is not performed.

 Damage to the wheel studs and lug nuts can happen by either overtightening or under torquing your wheels.
 For example, the 2014 Mustang takes 100 lb/ft of torque.
 If the 2015 Mustang spec is used with 150 lb/ft of torque, the wheel studs could break or the lug nut could end up stripping threads.
-While each of these does not sound like major issues, they can lead to significant safety issues if multiple wheel studs or lug nuts become damaged.
-Under torquing wheels can also result in stripped wheel studs and can also damage lug nuts due to the wheel vibrating or wobbling while driving.
+While each of these does not sound like a major issue, they can lead to significant safety issues if multiple wheel studs or lug nuts become damaged.
+Under torquing, wheels can also result in stripped wheel studs and can also damage lug nuts due to the wheel vibrating or wobbling while driving.

 Though often overlooked, proper wheel torque is a paramount detail that you do not want to ignore.
-Educating yourself with the proper knowledge can save you time and money as well as keeping you and others safe while on the road.
+Educating yourself with the proper knowledge can save you time and money as well as keep you and others safe while on the road.
 Whether you have a Performance Package Mustang or a Ford Focus, make sure you or your qualified technician torque your wheels to manufacturers' specifications with proper tools like a torque wrench!

 As always, for more tech-related articles, keep it here with the real Mustang enthusiasts, LMR.com!